 To better understand the rankings, it’s important to compare similar states.

 Along with calculated rankings, each measure is ranked individually with an accompanying chart and table.
 The table provides the percentage and estimated population for each ranking.
 The estimated population number is weighted and calculated by the agency conducting the applicable federal survey.
-The ranking is based on the percentage or rate.
-Data are presented with 2 decimal places when available.
+The ranking is based on the Z scores.
+Data are presented with two decimal places when available.

 Each survey has its own strengths and limitations.
-For example, strengths of both SAMHSA’s National Survey of Drug Use and Health (NSDUH) and the CDC’s Behavioral Risk Factor Surveillance System (BRFSS) are that they include national survey data with large sample sizes and utilized statistical modeling to provide weighted estimates of each state population.
+For example, strengths of both SAMHSA’s National Survey of Drug Use and Health (NSDUH) and the CDC’s Behavioral Risk Factor Surveillance System (BRFSS) are that they include national survey data with large sample sizes and utilize statistical modeling to provide weighted estimates of each state population.
 This means that the data is more representative of the general population.
-An example limitation of particular importance to the mental health community is that the NSDUH does not collect information from persons who are homeless and who do not stay at shelters, are active duty military personnel, or are institutionalized (i.e., in jails or hospitals).
-This limitation means that those individuals who have a mental illness who are also homeless or incarcerated are not represented in the data presented by the NSDUH.
-If the data did include individuals who were homeless and/or incarcerated, we would possibly see prevalence of behavioral health issues increase and access to treatment rates worsen.
+An example limitation of particular importance to the mental health community is that the NSDUH does not collect information from persons who are experiencing homelessness and who do not stay at shelters, are active-duty military personnel, or are institutionalized (i.e., in jails or hospitals).
+This limitation means that those individuals who have a mental illness who are also experiencing homelessness or are incarcerated are not represented in the data presented by the NSDUH.
+If the data did include individuals who were experiencing homelessness and/or incarcerated, we would possibly see prevalence of behavioral health issues increase and access to treatment rates worsen.
 It is MHA’s goal to continue to search for the best possible data in future reports.
 Additional information on the methodology and limitations of the surveys can be found online as outlined in the glossary.

-In addition, these data were gathered through 2018.
+In addition, these data were gathered through 2019.
 This means that they are the most current data reported by the states and available to the public.
-They are most useful in providing some comparative baselines in the states for the needs and systems that were in place prior to the COVID-19 pandemic and the increased awareness of ongoing racial injustices in the nation in 2020.
-MHA regularly reports on its real-time data gathered from more than 6 million completed mental health screenings (through August 2020), featured in the Spotlight of this report.
-Based on these screening results from a help-seeking population, and both U.S. Census Bureau 2020 Pulse Survey data, which included brief depression and anxiety screening questions, and survey data reported by the Centers for Disease Control and Prevention (CDC), it appears that (1) the data in this report likely under-reports the current prevalence of mental illnesses in the population, both among children and adults, (2) higher-ranked states may have been better prepared to deal with the mental health effects of the pandemic at its start, and (3) because of its nationwide effect, nothing in the pandemic by itself would suggest that the relative rankings of the states would have changed solely because of the pandemic.
+They are most useful in providing some comparative baselines in the states for the needs and systems that were in place prior to the COVID-19 pandemic, as data reflective of the COVID-19 pandemic will not be made available until next year.
+MHA regularly reports on its real-time data gathered from more than 11 million completed mental health screenings (through September 2021).
+Based on these screening results from a help-seeking population, and both U.S. Census Bureau 2020-2021 Pulse Survey data, which included brief depression and anxiety screening questions, and survey data reported by the Centers for Disease Control and Prevention (CDC), it appears that (1) the data in this report likely under-reports the current prevalence of mental illnesses in the population, both among children and adults, (2) higher-ranked states may have been better prepared to deal with the mental health effects of the pandemic at its start, and (3) because of its nationwide effect, nothing in the pandemic by itself would suggest that the relative rankings of the states would have changed solely because of the pandemic.